Peter Dodge: Early life and education

 Dodge graduated from Michigan State University in 1972 with a B.S. in Mathematics.

 He volunteered with the Peace Corps, teaching math and science at a rural high school in Nepal.
 He worked in a National Oceanic and Atmospheric Administration (NOAA) cooperative program at the Prototype Regional Observing and Forecasting System in Boulder, Colorado, before receiving a master's degree from the University of Washington in Seattle.

 Career

 As a researcher with the NOAA's Atlantic Oceanographic and Meteorological Laboratory, Dodge served as onboard radar scientist on 386 NOAA Hurricane Hunters missions aboard "Miss Piggy", a Lockheed P-3 Orion.
 In addition, he developed flight modules and conducted research on the evolution of hurricanes' structures.

 He focused on the behavior of rain cells during a hurricane.
+He had the scare of his life during the 1989 Hurricane Hunters NOAA 42 incident during a study flight of hurricane Hugo.
 Toward the end of his career, he lost his sight but continued to contribute to missions with the aid of a Braille keyboard.